sheyijojo/Docker_CERT/7-Docker-swarm/3-swarm-services.md

 docker service inspect web

 ## what if an update fails
-by default it is pause.
+by default it is paused.

 docker service update -p 80:80 \
    --update-failure-action pause|continue|rollback \